AninditaBasu/calm-wildwood/README.md

 # calm-wildwood

-This is the place to gather feedback for the great mahabharat project, an MVP version of which is live at https://mb-verse.herokuapp.com.
+This is the place to gather feedback for the great mahabharat project, version1.0 of which is live at https://mb-verse.herokuapp.com.

-The intention is to release an API for the Mahabharat data, and, then, to build a chatbot.
+The intention is to release an API for the Mahabharat data.

 At the moment, the project tech-stack uses: